mrjoelkemp/backbone.declarativeEvents/README.md

 Backbone.DeclarativeEvents
 ===

-Allows you to listen to events on Models, Collections, and sub views in a declarative way – cleaning up the listenTo mess that typically results in Backbone views.
+Allows you to listen to events on Models, Collections, sub views, and the Backbone (pub/sub) object in a declarative way – cleaning up the

-*Technically, you can listen to events on any object property of a Backbone model, view, and collection – so long as that sub-object has Backbone.Events mixed in.
+`this.listenTo` mess that typically results in Backbone views.

 This is a rewrite and extension of the awesome [Codecademy/Backbone.Declarative](https://github.com/Codecademy/backbone.declarative) plugin by Amjad Masad.

+* The main reason for the rewrite is that the original plugin only allowed for bindings on models and collections – exclusively for views.
+* This plugin allows you to set up declarative bindings for any object of a view/model/collection that supports backbone events – even the global Backbone object.

 ### Usage